htil/Neuroblock2/README.md

 # Neuroblock 2

-For previous version of Neuroblock see (Neuroblock 1)[https://htilua.org/neuroblock]
+For previous version of Neuroblock see [Neuroblock 1.](https://htilua.org/neuroblock)